Sj1743/Battleship/README.md

    ```
     array_name[column][row] = ' '; //assignment within single quotes since it is a char array :-  'O' || '*'
    ```
-   Feel free to look up in my src to further clarify this understanding.
+   Feel free to look up my src to further clarify this understanding.

-1. Issue a pull request for a .txt file with the above assingments, 34 in all.
+4. Issue a pull request for a .txt file with the above assingments, 34 in all.
 Also include the grid as an image.

 That's it!
 If all the aboce criteria are met, this field will be included as a variation in Battlehsip!